cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 compromised, as described in {{WireGuard}}.

-It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form as described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
-The main difference between the scheme proposed there and the scheme in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
-Analyzing the HPKE instantiation in this document therefore required verifying that the additional KDF calls do not cause the IND-CCA2 property to fail, as well as verifying the two additional properties noted above (export key secrecy and sender authentication).
+It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form as the Base mode described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
+The main difference between the scheme proposed there and the Base mode in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
+Analyzing the HPKE Base mode instantiation in this document therefore requires verifying that the additional KDF calls do not cause the IND-CCA2 property to fail, as well as verifying the additional export key secrecy property.

+Analysis of the PSK, Auth, and AuthPSK modes defined in this document additionally requires verifying the sender authentication property.
+While the PSK mode just adds supplementary keying material to the key schedule, the Auth and AuthPSK modes make use of a non-standard authenticated KEM construction.
+Generally, the authenticated modes of HPKE can be viewed and analyzed as flavors of signcryption {{SigncryptionDZ10}}.

-This work has been done for the case where the KEM is DHKEM, the AEAD is any IND-CCA2-secure scheme, and the DH group and KDF satisfy the following conditions {{HPKEAnalysis}}:
+A preliminary computational analysis of all HPKE modes has been done in {{HPKEAnalysis}}, indicating asymptotic security for the case where the KEM is DHKEM, the AEAD is any IND-CCA2-secure scheme, and the DH group and KDF satisfy the following conditions:

 - DH group: The gap Diffie-Hellman (GDH) problem is hard in the appropriate subgroup {{GAP}}.